 Payment system assessments

 The OeNB carries out payment system assessments both on a regular and on an ad hoc basis.
-On a global level, the key regulatory frameworks include the Principles for financial market infrastructures of the Committee on Payment and Settlement Systems (CPSS) and the International Organization of Securities Commissions (IOSCO), which form the basis of the above mentioned OeNB ordinance on the system security of payment systems.
+On a global level, the key regulatory frameworks include the Principles for financial market infrastructures of the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO), which form the basis of the above mentioned OeNB ordinance on the system security of payment systems.
 These assessments focus on system security from

 - the legal perspective: the legal basis on which a system operates must be clearly defined and enforceable among all stakeholders;